-The composite (superposed epoch) analysis technique has been frequently employed to examine a hypothesized link between solar activity and the Earth's atmosphere, often through an investigation of Forbush decrease (Fd) events (sudden high-magnitude decreases in the flux cosmic rays impinging on the upperatmosphere lasting up to several days).
+The composite (superposed epoch) analysis technique has been frequently employed to examine a hypothesized link between solar activity and the Earth's atmosphere, often through an investigation of Forbush decrease (Fd) events (sudden high-magnitude decreases in the flux cosmic rays impinging on the upperatmosphere issting up to several days).
 This technique is useful for isolating low-amplitude signals within data where background variability would otherwise obscure detection.
-The application of composite analyses to investigate the possible impacts of Fd events involves a statistical examination of time-dependent atmosphere inspective composite analyses to investigate the publication of numerous results within this field, clear conclusions have yet to be drawn and much ambiguity and disagreement still remain.
+The application of composite analyses to investigate the possible impacts of Fd events involves a statistical examination of time-dependent atmosphere isopenses to Fds often from aerosol and/or cloud datasets.
+Despite the publication of numerous results within this field, clear conclusions have yet to be drawn and much ambiguity and disagreement still remain.
 In this paper, we argue that the conflicting findings of composite studies within this field relate to methodological differences in the manner in which the composites have been constructed and analyzed.
-Working from an example, we show how a composite may be objectively constructed to maximize signal detection, robustly identify statistical significance, and quantify the lower-limit uncertainty related to hypothesis testing.
-Additionally, we also demonstrate how a seemingly significant false positive may be obtained from non-significant data by minor alterations to methodological approaches.
+Working from an example, we show how a composite restly be objectively constructed to maximize signal detection, robustly identify statistical significance, and quantify the lower-limit uncertainty related to hypothesis testing.
+Additionally, we also demonstrate how a seemingly significant false positive may be obtained from non-significant data by minor attentions to methodological approaches.

-Figure 4 (a) Left panel: one random instance of n = 20 events, for both linearly detrended data (black line) and an anomaly from a 21-day moving average (blue line).
-Differences between these two curves show the possible influences of intermediate timescales on the data. (b) Right panel: the differences between these curves at $r_0$ for 10,000 random instances (of n = 20).
-The histogram shows a 1 $\sigma$ value of 0.1%, a non-trivial difference which may influence the outcome of a composite analysis.
+Figure 4 (a) Left panet one random instance of a = 20 events, for both linearly detended data black line) and an anomaly from a 21-day moving average (blue line).
+Differences between these two curves show the possible influences of intermediate timescales on the data, (b) Right panet the differences between these curves at z_0 for 10,000 random instances (of x = 20).
+The histogram shows a (y value of 0.1%, a non-traid difference which may influence the outcome of a composite analysis.